 Annotated Track Listing

 The following listing explains how each track relates to the original television cues, with reference to the Production as Broadcast paperwork (available from the BBC website for most episodes) and the original TV soundtracks.
-Only one of these stories, Remembrance of the Daleks, received a full isolated soundtrack release on DVD; many of the tracks on The 25th Anniversary Album remain exclusive to this compilation.
+Only one of these stories, Remembrance of the Daleks, received a full isolated soundtrack release on DVD, so many of the tracks on The 25th Anniversary Album remain exclusive to this compilation.
 The story timings below all refer to the 'Play All' timings from the PAL DVDs.

-A track with this name first appeared on Doctor Who - The Music in 1983, though it was not the same track as featured here...
+A track with this name first appeared on Doctor Who - The Music in 1983, though it was not quite the same track as featured here...
 This is in fact the 1972 stereo single version, with the TARDIS effect in the middle of the track, not at the beginning.
-(More details here!
+(More details here.)

 The 1987 opening titles, without Dick Mills' sound effects.
-This music-only mix has formed the basis of all commercial releases of the 1987 theme, appearing again on The Best of Doctor Who Volume 2 in 1994 and the Ghost Light soundtrack in 2013.
-The original stories all had the sound effects mixed in uniquely on each episode, resulting in some unusually loud or quiet mixes; the album versions are probably without effects for the same reason: that they are not on the master recording.
-(This diversity was lost when the stories were released on DVD between 2001-2013, though can be heard on the VHS releases.)
+This music-only mix has formed the basis of all commercial releases of the 1987 theme, appearing again on The Best of Doctor Who Volume 2 in 1994 and the Ghost Light soundtrack in 2013/14 and The 50th Anniversary Collection in 2013/14.

 7F 1m6, originally 1:08 but much-extended for the album, with a long repeated section.
-The original cue starts at 0:07:19 on the DVD of this story, as Gavrok and his men are hunting for Delta, and a clean excerpt was included on the DVD Photo Gallery in 2009 and The 50th Anniversary Collection in 2014.
+The original cue starts at 0:07:19, as Gavrok and his men are hunting for Delta.
+An excerpt from the short version was included on the DVD Photo Gallery in 2009 and The 50th Anniversary Collection in 2014.